Vansh1610/Yelp-Review-Recommendation-System/README.md

 3. **Model-Based Recommendation**:

-    • Implement sophisticated machine learning models, such as XGBRegressor, to predict ratings for  businesses, achievign an RMSE of 1.
+    • Implement machine learning models, such as XGBRegressor, to predict ratings for  businesses, achievign an RMSE of 1.

 5. **Hybrid Recommendation System**: